fake-name/wlnupdates/app/templates/api-docs.md

 Once you are logged in, you will no longer be API rate limited.

-NOTE: the `do-login` API endpoint has a independent rate-limiting system that allows one call ever 3 seconds as a security precaution.
+NOTE: the `do-login` API endpoint has a independent rate-limiting system that allows one call every 3 seconds as a security precaution.
 If you are behind NAT and this is causing issues, please open an [issue](https://github.com/fake-name/wlnupdates/issues/) on github.
 The rate limiting here is rather speculative and may be possible to remove in the future.

 #### `get-watches`